danielehc/katacoda-scenarios/vault-consul-tls/step2.md

 ### Consul CLI templates

-The TLS certificates in the previous section will be used to configure TLE enscryption for your Consul datacenter.
-If you need to use Consul CLI on one of your agent nodes you might want to generate different certificates only for CLI operations.
+The TLS certificates in the previous section will be used to configure TLS enscryption for your Consul datacenter.
+If you need to use the Consul CLI on one of your agent nodes you should consider generating different certificates only for CLI operations.

 `cli.crt.tpl`{{open}}